zacharykzhao/HanLP-NER-Domain-Adaptive-Finetune/README.md

 | 。   | O        |

 ### NOTICE：
-space " " and speicial punctions, like "|" is not allowed in data.
+space " " and speicial punctions, like "|", are not allowed in data.